Physical Development

 Both types of motor skills enable children to become more independent.
 Fine motor skills are especially crucial, not only for the first steps in writing but because strengthening the smaller muscles in the hands allows children to perform self-care tasks without assistance.
 This includes:

-The ‘search steal share’ unit looks to use a range of modified activities and equipment to support the development of fundamental movement skills.
-Based on an Under the Sea theme, the children will have the opportunity to develop their movement to find, collect and share objects within stage appropriate physical activities.
+The ‘explore evade escape’ unit looks to use a range of modified activities and equipment to support the development of fundamental movement skills.
+The children will have the opportunity to develop their locomotion, static and dynamic balance and object control and manipulation within stage appropriate physical activities.